 Some of the films are better than others.
 Some of them probably shouldn’t have been made at all.

-Next year (2017), we’ll get three more so this list will be updated a few more times in the next 15 months.
-This list was last updated on 11/10/2016.
+This year (2017), we’ll get two more films so this list will be updated a few more times in the next 6 months.
+This list was last updated on 5/17/2017.

 Here’s how I rank all of the MCU films, so far: